statgen/pheweb/README.md

 TODO PheWAS backend
 ===================
-- search by rsid (make a RecordTrie that maps to 'chrom-pos-ref-alt')
+- Search by rsid (make a RecordTrie that maps to 'chrom-pos-ref-alt')

 TODO PheWAS frontend